-458. General penalty provisions
+457. General penalty provisions

-- (a) A person, including a company, who: - (i) does an act or thing that the person is forbidden to do by or under a provision of this Law; - does not do an act or thing that the person is required or directed to do by or under a provision of this Law; or is guilty of an offence by virtue of this sub-section, unless that or another provision of this Law provides that the person:
+- (a) A person, including a company, who: - (i) does an act or thing that the person is forbidden to do by or under a provision of this Law; - (ii) does not do an act or thing that the person is required or directed to do by or under a provision of this Law; or is guilty of an offence by virtue of this sub-section, unless that or another provision of this Law provides that the person is not guilty of an offence.